DevExpress-Examples/winforms-dashboard-custom-items/CS/CustomItemsSample/CustomItems/SankeyChart/readme.md

     Contains the `Attach()` and `Detach()` methods that create custom item bars in the Ribbon, attach the DashboardDesigner to the module and subscribe and unsubscribe the [DashboardDesigner.CustomDashboardItemControlCreating](xref:DevExpress.DashboardWin.DashboardDesigner.CustomDashboardItemControlCreating) event used to visualize the custom item in a dashboard.

-## How to Integrate SankeyChart Module
+## Integrate the SankeyChart Module

 * Add the `SankeyChart` module to your solution.
 * Add a reference to this project to References in your project with dashboard control.